Skip to main content

 NSERC limits the number of PromoScience applications that the university can submit to one per department/Faculty per competition year.
 As such, if we receive more than one application per department/Faculty, each department/Faculty will decide which application will move forward to the national competition.

-If you are interested in applying to the NSERC PromoScience program, please submit the mandatory Notice of Intent to Apply to Ewa Stewart by Monday, July 22.
+If you are interested in applying to the NSERC PromoScience program, please submit the mandatory Notice of Intent Form to Amber Zapletal by Wednesday, July 30.

-ORS deadline for comprehensive review + RGA: September 3
+• September 2, 2025: ORS deadline for comprehensive review + RGA form

 NSERC will not fund 100% of the costs of a proposed activity.
 NSERC’s contribution is generally up to one-third of a program’s funding.
 If your request deviates significantly from the one-third guideline, demonstrate your efforts to secure other sources of funding in the budget section of your application.
 The maximum allowable request is $200,000/year for three years.